henrroo/problem-solving/README.md

-Here is a concise `README.md` you can use for this repository.

 # Problem Solving Repository

 Personal collection of self-solved programming challenges from platforms such as LeetCode, Codeforces, HackerRank, and Project Euler.
 Focus areas include data structures, algorithms, and problem-solving practice across various topics.